itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-fastbin-dup.markdown

 ```

 We do have a libc leak. \
-It is possible to only allocat `fastbin` chunks, excluding 0x70 sized.
+It is possible to only allocate `fastbin` chunks, excluding 0x70 sized.

-### Hook Candidate

-First first goal is to find a good __hook symbol.
+The first goal is to find a good __hook symbol.

-All of `__realloc_hook, __malloc_hook, __memalign_hook` contained a single possible fastbin chunk, but its size field is 0x7f - meaning it resides within the 0x70 fastbin - which we cannot allocate.
+All of `__realloc_hook, __malloc_hook, __memalign_hook` contained a single possible fastbin chunk, but its size field is 0x7f - meaning it resides within the 0x70 fastbin, which we cannot allocate.

-My idea consist of two stages. \
+My idea consist of multiple stages:

-First: we have to corrupt the top chunk of the heap.
+1. We will forge a fake chunk on the heap arena

+2. This chunk will be allocated, so that the `top_chunk` head pointer resides within its `user_content`. \
+In that way, we will be able to control the `top_chunk` ptr.

+3. The value of the `top_chunk` ptr would point towards the `__malloc_hook` (or somewhere similar) - that way, the top chunk `user_content` would overlap with the `__malloc_hook`.

+4. We would trigger an allocation from the `top_chunk`, and write it a one-gadget. \
+That way, the one-gadget is written into the `__malloc_hook`

+5. We will trigger a malloc call.

 By examining the `main_arena` content, i've noticed it is possible to initialize the fastbins, thus creating candidates for `find_fake_fast` - meaning the top chunk would be able to serve as a fake chunk, which we can corrupt.